Frederick G. Payne: Early business and political career

 Payne then worked as a financial manager and chief disbursing officer for the Maine & New Hampshire Theaters Company, which operated 132 movie theaters in New England.
 He began his political career as mayor of Augusta, serving from 1935 to 1941.
 In 1940, he unsuccessfully ran for the Republican nomination for Governor of Maine, losing to state senator Sumner Sewall.
 After Sewall was elected governor, he named Payne as the state finance commissioner and budget director.
 He resigned in 1942 in order to serve with the U.S. Air Force during World War II, reaching the rank of a lieutenant colonel.
 Following his military service, he worked as manager of Waldoboro Garage Company from 1945 to 1949.

 Governor of Maine

 In 1948, Payne was elected the 60th governor of Maine after defeating his Democratic opponent, Biddeford mayor Louis Lausier, by a margin of 66%-34%.
-He was later re-elected in 1950, defeating Democrat Earl Grant by 61%-39%.
+He was later re-elected in 1950, defeating Democrat Earl Grant by 61% to 39%.
 During his tenure, he created a two-percent sales tax, expanded the Maine Development Commission, and began a long-range highway modernization program financed by a $27 million bond issue.

 During Payne's second term as governor, he was accused of accepting a bribe involving the state liquor industry.
 A wine bottler claimed he paid $12,000 to a Boston promotion man for the latter's supposed influence with Payne and the state liquor chairman.
 However, after testifying before a special investigating committee, Payne was cleared of all charges.